Good Samaritan Law (India): Background

 India is the second largest country in the world after China to lose more number of lives in road accidents.
 As per the Ministry of Road Transport and Highways statistics.
 1317 crashes and 413 deaths everyday or 55 crashes and 17 deaths every hour happen due to road crashes in India.
 More than 50% accident victims die because they don't receive medical attention during the Golden Hour.
-In reality, by standers don't often come to help the accident victims, fearing legal intervention.
+In reality, bystanders don't often come to help the accident victims, fearing legal intervention.
 Good Samaritan laws exist in many countries to provide legal protection to bystanders who assist accident victims.